The Layoff Lady

 • Good answer: My recent work experience is as a marketing coordinator with a large pharmaceutical company.
 I have extensive experience creating and executing marketing campaigns aligned with product launches.
 I'm interested in this role because it involves those duties and additional areas where I have expertise.
 I am excited to grow in this new role.

 • Another good answer: My work experience is as a technical project manager.
-Enrique Ortiz is a former coworker of mine, and he suggested I apply because it aligns with the work I enjoy.
-Enrique also can't say enough good things about your company.
+Joey Coco is a former coworker of mine, and he suggested I apply because it aligns with the work I enjoy.
+Joey also can't say enough good things about your company.

 What do you know about our company?